Pankajtanwarbanna/pankajtanwarbanna/articles/what-is-latency-lets-deep-dive-and-understand-possible-ways-to-optimise-it.md

 date: '2021-07-16'
 tags: ['performance']
 draft: false
-summary: 'Latency is yet another, a very important topic when we talk about backend engineering or networking.
-In this article, we will be discussing latency, it's importance and ways to optimise it in order to improve application performance.'
+summary: Latency is yet another, a very important topic when we talk about backend engineering or networking.
+In this article, we will be discussing latency, it's importance and ways to optimise it in order to improve application performance.
 author: the2ndfloorguy
 ---